rohinp/rohinp.github.io/_posts/2022-12-10-FunctionsDay0.md

 6. One way to think is when we add `implicit` on a class makes the wrapper disappear and gives the functions directly to the type on which class is created.
 For example in our case `File => FileParserResult`.
 7. We will see more examples on the similar lines, so if the first time feels difficult it is fine.

-### Conclusion:
+## Complete compiling code.
+{% gist 19e498cb496a2bb0e57cb47c5aed35e4 %}

+## Conclusion.
    Despite saying that we will follow `7(+/-)2` rule.
-The content can be a bit heavy and might need multiple reads for the beginners.
-But it is fun.
+The content might be a bit heavy and may need multiple reads for beginners.
 What we covered so far is the very details on which the future blogs will be written.
-In fact lot of things will again be repeated.
+In fact a lot of things will be repeated.
 Repetition is the key specially if you are learning a new paradigm.
-Okay so before we conclude will list the things which we covered so far.
+Here is the list of things which we covered so far.
-   1. Functions in functional programming can be passed or returned just values/objects in other languages.
+   1. Functions in functional programming can be passed or returned just like values/objects in other languages.
    2. Function which take one argument at a time can be applied partially.
 Which makes them super powerful.
-   3. Functions can be wrapped in classes and can add more behaviours on top of it.
+   3. Functions can be wrapped in a class (more specifically a property of an object), this introduces a whole new world of FP.
 This is very specific to `scala` as it gives you power of both the worlds OO and FP.
    4. Composing functions, is not just passing the return value of one function to another.
-It is a complete new world, we just saw a glimpse of it here.
-   5. The most important thing which we missed is function composition helps to break our problem in to smaller problems and thus giving power of writing extensive unit tests.
-   6. Check this [gist](https://gist.github.com/rohinp/19e498cb496a2bb0e57cb47c5aed35e4) for complete running/compiling/tested code.
+But lot more than that, or at least it takes a lot more to build that machinery.
+   5. We did not discuss anything about error handling, logging, metrics and what not which might be part of your application development.
+At least for now we will focus on the general patterns which we use in day today programming and try to achieve an FP counterpart(by using simple functions & function composition).